-RELI 335.
+Alternate years, three hours. - BIBL 344.
 MENTORED MINISTRY.
 Students will serve in a local church placement under the supervision of a seasoned minister.
 In addition to supervision and mentorship in a local church, the student will receive supervision and mentorship by a B&RS faculty member.
 The placement seeks to provide students with the opportunity to set practical ministry goals, with support, for growth in knowledge and skills; and it creates the occasion for students to learn practical ministry skills by observation, engagement, and theological reflection in a local ministry setting.